 Research in neuro-economics, the science that seeks to explain human decision-making, has shown that money-making experiences are processed by the brain in the same way as chemically-induced highs, while financial losses are handled as if mortal dangers.
 So what can bettors do to increase their chance of profitable survival while walking a tightrope between euphoria and disaster?

-The key to long-term profitability in sports betting is the combination of a betting strategy with positive expectancy and consistent execution.
+The key to long-term profitability in sports betting is the combination of a betting strategy with positive expected value and consistent execution.
 Sounds straightforward, but often we think ourselves into trouble.

 Cognitive biases: A curse or a blessing?

-In 1972 Tversky and Kahneman made the world aware of a Nobel-prize worthy discovery; the notion of cognitive biases, systemic patterns of deviation from rationality in judgement.
+In 1972 Amos Tversky and Daniel Kahneman made the world aware of a Nobel-prize worthy discovery; the notion of cognitive biases, systemic patterns of deviation from rationality in judgement.
+The study in this field, judgement and decision making, is obviously applicable to betting and a lot can be gained from doing research into how the mind works.

-Psychologists have documented a plethora of such misconceptions.
+Psychologists have documented a plethora of misconceptions we can create.
 We overestimate heights when looking down, for example, which makes us particularly cautious about falling.

 Unfortunately, these mental shortcuts, also known as heuristics, are anything but life saving when objectivity is essential – such as in betting.